NFL on NBC: The introduction of the Super Bowl

 On December 13, 1966, the rights to the Super Bowl for four years were sold to CBS and NBC for $9.5 million.
-The first ever AFL-NFL World Championship Game was played on January 15, 1967.
+The first ever AFL-NFL World championship game was played on January 15, 1967.
 Because CBS held the rights to nationally televise NFL games and NBC had the rights to broadcast AFL games, it was decided by the newly merged league to have both of them cover that first game (the only pro football game to have been carried nationally on more than one network until December 29, 2007, with the New England Patriots-New York Giants game, which aired on NBC, CBS and the NFL Network).
 However, NBC was forced to broadcast the game over CBS' feed and cameras (CBS received prerogative to use its feed and camera angles since the Coliseum was home to the NFL's Rams), while only CBS' cameras and technical crew were allowed to work the game, although NBC was allowed to use its own commentators.
 As a result, NBC's crew had little to no control over how the game was broadcast.
 Each network used its own announcers: Ray Scott (doing play-by-play for the first half), Jack Whitaker (doing play-by-play for the second half) and Frank Gifford providing commentary on CBS; while Curt Gowdy and Paul Christman did so for NBC.
 NBC did have some problems with the dual telecast; the network did not return in time from a halftime commercial break for the start of the second half.
 Therefore, the first kickoff was stopped by the game's officials and was redone once NBC returned to the broadcast.

-Week 4 of the 1967 AFL season coincided with the race for the American League pennant.
-NBC decided to focus on its baseball coverage instead of covering the early AFL games, thus resulting in Curt Gowdy calling the Twins-Red Sox game and Jim Simpson calling the Angels-Tigers game), while the AFL schedule resulted in the two early games (Broncos-Oilers and Dolphins-Jets not being televised with another one, Chargers-Bills being a locally televised game airing only in San Diego on then-NBC affiliate KOGO (now ABC affiliate KGTV).